-Regency Centers, L.P., Regency Centers Corporation and First Union Securities, Inc. ("First Union") have entered into an underwriting agreement and a pricing agreement with respect to the notes.
-Subject to certain conditions, First Union has agreed to purchase all of the notes.
+Regency Centers, L.P., Regency Centers Corporation and the underwriters have entered into an underwriting agreement and a pricing agreement with respect to the notes.
+Subject to certain conditions, each underwriter has severally agreed to purchase the principal amount of notes indicated in the following table.